-The Bloomingdale is a 13-acre 2.67-mile-long bike and pedestrian path that will run along a former elevated rail line along Bloomingdale Avenue.
-The scope of work calls for the rehabilitation of thirty-eight viaducts; design of two new viaduct structures; repairs to thirty-seven retained embankment sections; design of thirteen points of access to the trail incorporating ADA guidelines for accessibility; and the design of two new parks.
+The 606 has the elevated Bloomingdale Trail as its centerpiece that connects to six ground level parks.
+The Bloomingdale Trail is a 13-acre 2.67-mile-long bike and pedestrian path that runs along a former elevated rail line beside Bloomingdale Avenue.
+The scope of work included the rehabilitation of thirty-eight viaducts; design of two new viaduct structures; repairs to thirty-seven retained embankment sections; design of thirteen points of access to the trail incorporating ADA guidelines for accessibility; and the design of two new parks.
 Areas of specialty include bridge, civil, and electrical design; architecture and landscape architecture; survey; environmental survey and remediation; community involvement and outreach; cost estimating; and other associated work.

-The Bloomingdale project offers the City of Chicago an opportunity to create an urban amenity with a distinctive “Chicago Imprint” that will set the tone for similar projects throughout the country.
-Through its frequent access points, elevation above city traffic, and park environment, The Bloomingdale will enhance the social and economic vitality of the neighborhoods with which it intersects, creating a unique new way to enjoy daily life in Chicago, and making it easier, safer, and more exciting to travel by foot or bicycle.
-After the structural repairs and landscape improvements associated with this project have been completed, a piece of early 20th century infrastructure will be repurposed for 21st century needs: connecting communities, improving access to and experience of bicycle networks, enhancing ecological performance, and creating a new type of dynamic urban experience.
+The 606 project offers the City of Chicago an opportunity to create an urban amenity with a distinctive “Chicago Imprint” that will set the tone for similar projects throughout the country.
+Through its frequent access points, elevation above city traffic, and park environment, The 606 enhances the social and economic vitality of the neighborhoods with which it intersects, creating a unique new way to enjoy daily life in Chicago, and making it easier, safer, and more exciting to travel by foot or bicycle.
+With the completion of the structural repairs and landscape improvements associated with this project, a piece of early 20th century infrastructure has been repurposed for 21st century needs: connecting communities, improving access to and experience of bicycle networks, enhancing ecological performance, and creating a new type of dynamic urban experience.

-The multi-disciplinary team led by Collins also includes sub-consultants Michael Van Valkenburgh Associates (MVVA) and Frances Whitehead.
-MVVA worked on the Phase I design for this project and will serve as the landscape and urban design architect.
-Frances Whitehead—internationally known as an artist-innovator, and producing cutting edge work that integrates art and sustainability—will serve as the lead artist for this project.
+The multi-disciplinary team led by Collins also included sub-consultants Michael Van Valkenburgh Associates (MVVA) and Frances Whitehead.
+MVVA worked on the Phase I design for this project and servef as the landscape and urban design architect.
+Frances Whitehead—internationally known as an artist-innovator, and producing cutting edge work that integrates art and sustainability—served as the lead artist for this project.

 Typical Scope of Work